 Hands help you with everything from heavy lifting to tying shoes, so hand pain can really hinder your daily routine.
-The skilled team of orthopaedic surgeons at Texas Orthopaedic Associates, diagnoses and treats all types of hand pain, including carpal tunnel syndrome, at their locations in Dallas and Plano, Texas.
-If hand pain is limiting your activities, call your most convenient clinic or book an appointment online to find relief.
+The skilled team of orthopaedic surgeons at Texas Orthopaedic Associates diagnoses and treats all types of hand pain, including carpal tunnel syndrome, at their state-of-the-art locations in Dallas, Plano, Weatherford, Keller, and Fort Worth, Texas.
+If hand pain is limiting your activities, call your most convenient clinic, or book an appointment online to find relief.

 The hand is one of the most complex, sensitive, and nimble parts of your body.
 The intricate organization of muscles, ligaments, nerves, and bones allows for a wide range of dexterity and movement.
 Damage to any one of these structures can cause symptoms like pain, numbness, or tingling in your hand.